+Investigate unusual items, especially situations where expenses were allocated to lines of business using methods not defined in the Annual Statement Instructions.
+The Annual Statement Instructions are included in the Supplements section and additional guidance in this regard is included in the Financial Condition Examiners Handbook.

+Review IEE, Part 1:

+Investigate significant fluctuations in expenses by expense groups between years

+Compare expenses by expense group for the insurer with the industry averages

+Review the IEE , Part II and Part III:

+Investigate significant fluctuations in expenses by lines of business between years

+Compare expenses by line of business with industry averages

+Determine whether the totals agree with financial statement line items included in the Annual Financial Statement

 Request and review additional information from the insurer on the causes of poor operating performance or unusual variances in expenses.
-This procedure can assist analysst in understanding the cause of poor operating performance and assess whether it is likely to continue going forward.

 Request, review and evaluate information from the insurer regarding its plans to address poorly performing operations.
-This procedure can assist analysts in evaluating the insurer’s plans and mitigation strategies for addressing the poor operating performance.

 In conjunction with review of reinsurance program(s) (within Strategic Risk), consider the impact of reinsurance program(s) on the insurer’s operating performance.
 This could include assessing whether there are any risk limiting features or insufficient ceding commission rates that could be a significant additional drain on operating earnings when insurers utilize reinsurance for RBC or premium leverage considerations.

-Life/ Accident &Health/Fraternal
+Poor (Or Declining) Operating Performance for Life/A&H Insurers

-Explanation: The procedure assists analysts in determining whether concerns exist regarding the insurer’s Summary of Operations or operating performance.
+Determining whether concerns exist regarding the insurer’s Summary of Operations or operating performance.

 One of the most common measures of overall profitability and operating performance for an A&H insurer is the IRIS ratio of net income to total income (including realized capital gains and losses).
 Six principal factors affect the insurer’s net gain, as reflected in this ratio: 1) mortality and morbidity experience; 2) adequacy of investment income; 3) commissions and expenses; 4) reinsurance transactions; 5) the relationship of statutory reserve requirements to prevailing interest and mortality rates; and 6) realized capital gains and losses.
 This ratio is an indicator of the insurer’s overall profitability and operating performance without consideration of realized gains and losses.
 Another important measure of the insurer’s operating performance is the return on capital and surplus, which considers net income as a percentage of capital and surplus.
 All of these metrics are intended to assist analysts in determining whether the operating performance and profitability of the insurer may represent a current or prospective operating risk to be evaluated and assessed.